 - Stock market risk, which is the chance that stock prices overall will decline.
 Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices.
 The Fund's target index tracks a subset of the U.S. stock market, which could cause the Fund to perform differently from the overall stock market.
-In addition, the Fund's target index may, at times, become focused in stocks of a particular market sector, which would subject the Fund to proportionately higher exposure to the risks of that sector. - Investment style risk, which is the chance that returns from large-capitalization value stocks in which the Fund invests will trail returns from the overall stock market.
-Large-cap stocks and value stocks both tend to go through cycles of doing better or worse than other segments of the stock market or the stock market in general.
-These periods have, in the past, lasted for as long as several years. - Index replicating risk, which is the chance that the Fund may be prevented from holding one or more securities in the same proportion as in its target index.
+In addition, the Fund's target index may, at times, become focused in stocks of a particular market sector, which would subject the Fund to proportionately higher exposure to the risks of that sector. - Investment style risk, which is the chance that returns from the large-capitalization growth stocks in which the Fund invests will trail returns from the overall stock market.
+Large-cap growth stocks tend to go through cycles of doing better-or worse-than other segments of the stock market or the stock market in general.
+These periods have, in the past, lasted for as long as several years. - Nondiversification risk.
+In order to closely track the composition of the Fund's target index, the Fund's total assets are invested in multiple issuers representing more than 5% of the Fund's total assets.
+As a result, the Fund may become nondiversified under the Investment Company Act of 1940, although it continues to hold multiple stocks across a number of sectors.
+The Fund's performance may be hurt disproportionately by the poor performance of relatively few stocks, or even a single stock, and the Fund's shares may experience significant fluctuations in value. - Sector risk, which is the chance that significant problems will affect a particular sector, or that returns from that sector will trail returns from the overall stock market.
+Daily fluctuations in specific market sectors are often more extreme or volatile than fluctuations in the overall market.
+Because a significant portion of the Fund's assets are invested in the information technology sector, the Fund's performance is impacted by the general condition of that sector.
+Companies in the information technology sector could be affected by, among other things, overall economic conditions, short product cycles, rapid obsolescence of products, competition, and government regulation.
+Sector risk is expected to be high for the Fund. - Index replicating risk, which is the chance that the Fund may be prevented from holding one or more securities in the same proportion as in its target index.